 Agility Handling: Agility 2 and at least one session of Agility 3 are prerequisites for this invitation-only class.
 We drill basic handling moves and begin working handler distance.
 This class should be limited to 6 people, and a minimum of 3 is required in order to hold the class.
 Instructor: Nancy Cambron

 Agility 4: This class is offered for teams currently competing in AKC Novice or Open classes, with an emphasis on handling skills necessary to successfully execute Novice and Open courses in a competitive agility trial.
 You will also learn about course analysis, scoring, and how to avoid common mistakes.
 Prerequisite is competency on all obstacles and common jump sequences plus 12 straight weaves and recommendation by a PDX instructor.
 Instructor: Bev Kriewald

 Agility 5: This class is designed for teams who are currently competing at the Open, Excellent, or Master agility level.
 Advanced exercises are used to refine skills, build drive, increase distance, and strengthen teamwork.
 Students must be highly fluent on all obstacles, and be reliable off leash with a variety of distractions.
 Instructors: Bev Kriewald or Kathy McHugh

-Rally Obedience Foundations: Rally Obedience is a competitive dog sport that features more than 50 individual exercises laid out on a course. a series of 50+ individual exercises laid out on a course.
+Rally Obedience Foundations: Rally Obedience is a competitive dog sport that features more than 50 individual exercises laid out on a course.
 It is a low-pressure way to have fun with your dog while improving skills, working as a team, and perhaps building toward the more rigorous formal obedience classes.
 Instructor: Nancy Miller